sphenlee/waterwheel/README.md

 Build a release binary using bazel:

 ```
-just build
+bazel build -c opt //:waterwheel
 ```

-Build a docker image for local use:
+Build a docker image and load into the local Docker service:

 ```
-just package
+bazel run //:waterwheel_load
 ```

 > Other commands are available in the Justfile.
 Run `just help` for a list.